pselokar/POC_WebdriverIO/README.md

 ## Running the tests
 1. Open terminal and go to root folder of this repository. <br>
-2. Open this repo in any edior oof your choice. <br>
+2. Open this repo in any editor of your choice. <br>
 3. Go to **wdio.conf.js** and edit following things: <br>
     1. **specs** --> Specify the path of the spec file you want to run. <br>
     2. **baseUrl** --> Specify the baseurl for your application. <br>